 Step 2 - Run Decipher TextMessage on your computer

 Decipher TextMessage will let you export and save text messages to your PC.
-After opening Decipher TextMessage, the first time you launch the software you’ll immediately see your iPhone listed in the left-hand column of the program window.
+After opening Decipher TextMessage, the first time you launch the software you’ll see your iPhone listed in the left-hand column of the program window.
 If you don't see your iPhone or iPad then please double-check that you've backed up your phone via iTunes on your computer.

 Download Decipher Text Message

-Step 3 - Choose which specific text messages you want to save
+Step 3 - Choose which specific text messages you want to save to computer

 After opening the program and selecting a device in the left-hand column of the program, you'll then notice a list of all your iPhone contacts listed in the middle column of the software.
 Scroll up and down to locate the contact whose text messages or iMessages you want to save to computer.